Skip to content ↓

 • Support from an academic mentor to support with work organisation, study skills and time management.

-• Literacy curriculum – 2 lessons per week for Year 8 and 9 pupils with a heavy focus upon language and reading comprehension.
+• Literacy curriculum – 2 lessons per week for Year 9 pupils with an emphasis upon language and reading comprehension.

 Alternative Curriculum